baobabKoodaa/gatsby-starter-photo-book/README.md

     - Large screens: the photo is decorated like a postcard in the center of the screen with buttons usually outside the photo.
     - Small screens: maximum screen real estate for photos.
 Reduced decoration.
 Buttons can overlay on the photo, but the most obtrusive buttons (prev/next) are hidden.
 When the user first navigates to an image, they are flashed a visual cue to indicate that they can navigate to prev/next by clicking anywhere.
 The cue is flashed again if the user returns to the site later, but it is not flashed again during the same session.
 - You can tell a story with your images, because the gallery has **row-based order** (many other photo website implementations use column-based order, e.g. masonry CSS, which looks great, but causes the order of images to feel random to users who are used to scanning photos horizontally.)

-## :zap: Get started

-1. Fork and `npm install`.
-2. Drop your photos in `content/images`.
-3. Run in dev mode with `gatsby develop`.
-...and you're all set!
-(Ok you probably want to edit some text, colors, favicon, etc. - but almost done!)

 ## :sparkles: Tips